-These pre-planned wildlife safaris are all-inclusive and can be customized to meed any traveler’s demands.
+These pre-planned wildlife safaris in Kidepo Valley National park are all-inclusive and can be customized to meet any traveler’s demands.

 Kidepo Valley National Park